Lifailon/froxy/README.md

 ### No dependency installation

-If you don't want to install the `.NET` runtime, you can [download](https://github.com/Lifailon/froxy/releases/latest) a zip archive of the **self-contained** version, which already contains all the dependencies (available for both platforms).
+If you don't want to install the `.NET` runtime, you can [download](https://github.com/Lifailon/froxy/releases/latest) a zip archive of the **self-contained** portable version, which already contains all the dependencies (available for both platforms).

 ## 📦 NuGet